Read more about the Willows Veterinary Group history...

 In the farm practice, Darrell Irwin became a Partner in 2008 and has been instrumental in data collection and interpretation in dairy herds.
 Owen Tunney joined in 2010 and, alongside Darrell, spearheads new developments in the dairy sector.
 They were also joined in recent years by Emyr Rowlands and Jonny Duncan.

-Roger Dixon joined in 2009 and is a partner alongside Kerry Comb in the equine practice.
-Since Alex Scott left they have been very busy developing Ashbrook Equine Hospital to an even higher level.
+Roger Dixon joined in 2009 alongside Kerry Comb in the equine practice.
+Since Alex Scott left they have continued to develop Ashbrook Equine Hospital.
 Kate Sumner from the Hampton centre became a partner in 2014.

-Other more recent partners to join on the small animal side include, Tom McGowan at Acorn, West Kirby, Tom Montgomery at Runcorn, plus Stuart Becker and Pieter De Villiers in the Warrington area.
+Other partners who joined the small animal division include, Tom McGowan at Acorn, West Kirby, Tom Montgomery at Runcorn, plus Stuart Becker and Pieter De Villiers in the Warrington area.

 Surgery expansion has been mainly in the small animal division.
 Wilmslow (1999), Runcorn (2001) and Acorn Veterinary Hospital in West Kirby (2001).
 Second practices in Northwich and Warrington, plus one in Hale, were added to the group in 2004.

-Since then we have started new surgeries in Alsager (2012), Denton and Birchwood, Warrington.
+Since then new surgeries have been established in Alsager (2012), Denton and Birchwood, Warrington.
 Stewart McDonald’s surgery in Orford Lane, Warrington was acquired in 2015 as was the Clarendon branch in Altrincham.
 In 2013 the group took over the running of The Firs Veterinary Surgery in Kelsall from retiring vet Mick Christian.
 The surgery was later relocated to larger premises on Church Street.

 On the farm side, The County Vet Practice, Alsager, was added in 2008, followed by Deva Vets in 2009.

 In 2014 the group merged with Manor Court Veterinary Centre in Tarvin and Hampton Veterinary Centre in Malpas.
-Both these practices are ‘mixed’ species surgeries, Manor Court being Small Animal, Farm animal and Avian whilst Hampton offers Small Animal, Large Animal and Equine services.
-We were delighted to welcome new partners, Euan Bryson, Bill Tute, Maurice Campbell and Richard Nolan to our fold.
+Both these practices are ‘mixed’ species surgeries, Manor Court being Small Animal, Farm Animal and Avian whilst Hampton offers Small Animal, Large Animal and Equine services.
+The merger brought new partners, Euan Bryson, Bill Tute, Maurice Campbell and Richard Nolan to the fold.

-We went a step further in 2015 when we merged with the Charter Vet Group based in Congleton, Biddulph, and Newcastle.
+In 2015 Willows Vet Group merged with the Charter Veterinary Surgeons based in Congleton, Biddulph, and Newcastle.
 Ian Robinson, Rob Hill, Marcus Johnstone and Steve Harris joined us at the outset and within the year appointed Steve Calveley as a further partner.
 The practice offers farm services from Congleton plus companion animal from the other 4 surgeries including satellite branches at Smallthorne, Stoke-on-Trent and Butt Lane, Talke.

-From being a three man, mainly farm animal practice in 1962, today’s Partnership is a multi-vet and multi-discipline team working from 25 centres, employing over 300 people.
-It is wholly owned by the Partners, who are assisted in its daily running by our Partnership Practice Managing accountant, Jane Platt.
-You will find Jane and her team at Langdale House on the Gadbrook Business Park, Northwich.
+From being a three man, mainly farm animal practice in 1962, today’s Group is a multi-vet and multi-discipline team working from 25 centres, employing over 300 people.